lgschaer/feox_timeseries/README.md

 Phyloseq object: feox-phyloseq.rds

-## Converting phyloseq object into format to use Web-gLV
+## Converting phyloseq object into format to use with Web-gLV

 Tool: https://web.rniapps.net/webglv/